 Using the SUMPRODUCT Function for More Complex Counts

 The SUMPRODUCT function can be used for more complex counting scenarios.
 It allows you to multiply corresponding elements in arrays and then sum the results.
-(See Also: How To Create A Form In Google Sheets)
+(See Also: How Do You Insert A Symbol In Google Sheets)

 Example: To count the number of responses that meet multiple criteria, you could use SUMPRODUCT in combination with an array formula.
 For instance, to count responses that are both “Yes” and greater than 10, you could use a formula like: